The Health Risks of Building Dampness and Mold

 One way to get started with the detective work of identifying microbial or other IAQ issues to test the air and surfaces of your indoor environment.
 Building Health Check offers a variety of Do-It-Yourself IAQ Screen Check test kits, as well as other all in one testing kits.
 These inexpensive kits are easy to use and include laboratory analysis with a detailed report.
 DIY test kits are a good first step to find out if building dampness is beginning to cause issues that could affect occupant health.

 Always keep an eye or nose out for any indications of excessive building dampness.
 Also, put a plan in place for inspection and preventative maintenance.
 Regular IAQ testing can catch issues before they spiral out of control.
 Hygienic cleaning of your building’s HVAC system can maintain optimal performance from both a health and energy perspective.
-Basically, when it comes to building dampness it all boils down to knowing your building, what to look for, and what to do about it.
+In short, when it comes to building dampness it all boils down to knowing your building, what to look for, and what to do about it.